Starting your First Vegetable Garden

-So you’ve decided to take that first step, but what is that first step?
+So you’ve decided to take that first step to starting your first vegetable garden, but what is that first step?
 Getting the results your vegetable garden needs will require proper planning, care, and hard work.
 Remember to start small, and work up to more as you gain experience with growing your own food.
 Better to start slow, and not waste money on mediocre results.

 First things first